scalapb/zio-grpc/docs/generated-code.md

 Here the application is broken to multiple value assignments so you can see the types.
 The first effect `myAppLogicNeedsEnv` uses accessor functions, which makes it depend on  an environment of type `ServiceNameClient`.
 It chains the `unary` RPC with printing the result to the console, and hence the final inferred effect type is `ServiceNameClient`.
 Once we provide our custom layer, the effect type is `ZEnv`, which we can use with ZIO's `exit` method.

-### Using a Managed Client
+### Using a Scoped client

-As an alternative to using ZLayer, you can use the client through a managed resource:
+As an alternative to using ZLayer, you can use the client as a scoped resource:

 ```scala mdoc
 import myexample.testservice.ZioTestservice.ServiceNameClient